tandrewnichols/vim-determined/README.md

 Type: string

 The static part of the command to run when the vim command is invoked.
 Usually this is the base binary name only, but it could be more if you run very specific things very often.
-For example,
+For example:

 ```vim
 call determined#command('TermGrep', 'grep -r')
 ```

-doesn't seem unreasonable.

 #### Args